Rush Limbaugh, the cutting edge of societal evolution.

 She was concerned that if she were to become a single parent, how would she make it work in a way that would be good for Chelsea?

-So the Clinton stayed together, but out of anger and hurt, Hillary considered running for governor in 1990, when he presumably would step down to prepare his 92 presidential campaign.
+So the Clinton stayed together, but out of anger and hurt, Hillary considered running for governor in 1990 when he presumably would step down to prepare his 92 presidential campaign.

 Dick Morris quashed that idea by showing her two polls, which indicated she had no independent identity with Arkansas voters.

-And apparently Hillary was greatly offended by this.
+And apparently, Hillary was greatly offended by this.

-Anyway, goes on to talk about how Webb Hubble and Vincent Foster were hired to represent women named in a lawsuit as having secret affairs with the governor.
+Anyway, it goes on to talk about how Webb Hubble and Vincent Foster were hired to represent women named in a lawsuit as having secret affairs with the governor.

 Hubble and Foster questioned the women, then obtained signed statements that they had never had sex with Bill Clinton.